vsantiago113/API-Client-Boilerplate/README.md

 This project help you create standardize RESTful API wrappers so you can create a collection of all the API's you use everyday and using them all the same or very similar way.

 ### How to install
+NOTE: this is just an example this module is not published in PyPi
 ```python
 $ pip install APIWrapperBoilerplate
 ```